-This project demonstrates how to build and connect OKdo E1 powered sensor networks to the cloud using Atmosphere Studio visual editor.
+This project demonstrates how to connect OKdo E1 and Atmosphere.
+Connect powered sensor networks to the cloud using Atmosphere Studio visual editor.
 We add Wifi connectivity to the E1 using MIKROE’s Wifi7 Click module and sample environmental temperature, humidity and pressure with MIKROE’s Weather Click board, pushing data to the cloud.
 Because Atmosphere Studio supports all these components, it can be used to build and flash the E1 device firmware and provision IoT devices quickly and easily without the need for programming.
 This speeds up development and ensures secure and reliable connectivity with cloud services.

 This example project builds a sensor network node using MIKROE Click modules which plug together, although some soldering of pin headers is required.